smartuni/exercises/07-events/README.md

 ## Task 2

-Create thread that will serve the event queue.
-Post an event whenever the button is pressed.
+Post an event to the highest priority queue whenever the button is pressed.

 **1. Create the event handler function, which executes the task:**
 ```C